JAW838/campaign-notes/content/Lore/Central Continent of Ahmmenor/Nations/The Nimyren Empire/The Nimyren Empire.md

 # Basic History
-When [[the Inquisition]] collapsed & at long last the hidden kingdoms of Elves & Dwarves Emerged again onto the world full scale.
-However when they emerged they found their lands inhabited by a vast nation of Humanity that had taken root in their ruins.
-It was not long till conflict arose & centuries of war with little bitter peace ravaged this region of Ahmmenor.
-But 246 years ago, when tensions had risen to their highest point, the Leaders of the 3 Prominent Factions were approached by a strange figure who convinced them to set aside their differences & Unite for the common good.
-In their gratitude the 3 Leaders granted this stranger the title of [[Emperor Ballas|Emperor]] which he holds to this day.
-Recently acquired the province of [[Sorabor]] after a short and brutal war of conquest.
+## Formation of the Empire
+After [[The Shattering]], fear of the power of magic fueled an [[The Inquisition|Inquisition]] to destroy all knowledge of magic, which was largely successful.
+This drove many people to flee to places like [[Arkantos]].
+After the fighting ended, the Kingdoms of Dwarves and Elves emerged from the woodwork to find their lands inhabited by a nation of Humans.
+Peace after this was short and collapsed into [[The Nimyren War]], a war for control of the land between the Dwarves, Elves and Humans.
+## Conquest of Sorabor
+Sometime in the last decade, the nation that previously inhabited the lands of [[Sorabor]] decided to go to war with the Empire.
+This war was short and sweet, if sweet means bloody and ruthless.
+It ended with the Empire gaining control of the land and forming the Empire's fifth province of [[Sorabor]].
 # Demographics
 The Empire is inhabited primarily by Dwarves, Elves and Humans.
 ![[image3.png]]